SerraKD/isla-art-academy/README.md

 - [Dev Tools](https://developer.chrome.com/docs/devtools/) was used throughout the project for testing, troubleshooting, and styling.

-- Instructions for Markdown styntax taken from [Tapas Adhikary](https://github.com/atapas/markdown-cheatsheet) & [Markdown Guide](https://www.markdownguide.org/extended-syntax/).
+- Instructions for Markdown styntax taken from [Tapas Adhikary](https://github.com/atapas/markdown-cheatsheet), [Markdown Guide](https://www.markdownguide.org/extended-syntax/) and [Stack Overflow](https://stackoverflow.com/questions/47344571/how-to-draw-checkbox-or-tick-mark-in-github-markdown-table).

 - To check the grammar of all text content, I used [Grammarly](https://app.grammarly.com/).